AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/frame-io-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Frame.io modules
-description: The Frame.io modules enable you to monitor, create, update, retrieve, or delete assets and comments in your Frame.io account.
+description: The Adobe Workfront Fusion Frame.io modules enable you to monitor, create, update, retrieve, or delete assets and comments in your Frame.io account.
 ---

 # Frame.io modules

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-The Frame.io modules enable you to monitor, create, update, retrieve, or delete assets and comments in your Frame.io account.
+The Adobe Workfront Fusion Frame.io modules enable you to monitor, create, update, retrieve, or delete assets and comments in your Frame.io account.

 ## Access requirements